dekoder/secframe/content/redforest/phase1/paws/paws_admin_ou/_index.md

 ---

-The Active Directory Secure OU structure is now modified to:
+The Active Directory Secure OU structure with the tier OUs is now modified to:

 ```mermaid
 graph LR